 Consistent with our theory, the estimates suggest a negative correlation between changes in the firm labor supply elasticity and changes in the variance of the firm fixed effects.
-Using the estimates from Column (2), a 10 percentage point increase in labor market competition leads to a 1.03 percentage point reduction in the variance of firm fixed effects.
-The corresponding figure for the case of the elasticity of labor supply with respect to firm wage premiums is reported in Column (5) and implies that a 10 changes in the dispersion of employers' log size, $\Delta \text{var}{st+1}[\log \ell_j]$, are a good proxy for changes in the variance of log productivity, $\Delta \text{var}{st+1}[\log z_j]$.
+Using the estimates from Column (2), a 10 percentage point increase in labor market competition leads to a 1.02 percentage point reduction in the variance of firm fixed effects.
+The corresponding figure obtained using the elasticity of labor supply with respect to firm wage premiums is reported in Column (5) and implies that a 10 percentage point increase in labor market competition reduces the variance of the firm fixed effects by 0.37 points.